j-weigle/go_combinations/README.md

 Providing an array with non-unique items, it will give you more than you want.

-This crate could have been made more robust to prevent duplication, but that would reduce its almost completely generic application (only requiring Copy) as well as make it less performant.
+This package could have been made more robust to prevent duplication, but that would reduce it less performant.
 If you require a crate that handles cases of non-unique arrays, please see:
 <https://crates.io/crates/combinations>